 Stolen Handguns in Summerville

 A resident of Summerville might be charged if they are found to be in possession of a stolen weapon.
 Per S.C.
 Code Ann. §16-23-30(C), it is unlawful to knowingly sell, offer to sell, receive, or possess a stolen firearm.

 Under this statute, a person may not sell or buy a weapon that has the serial number removed, as this could indicate that it is a stolen gun.
-Because a conviction under this law requires knowledge that the gun was stolen, a gun lawyer in Summerville may be able to successfully argue a lack of awareness on the part of the defendant.
+Because a conviction under this law requires knowledge that the weapon was stolen, a gun lawyer in Summerville may be able to successfully argue a lack of awareness on the part of the defendant.

 Are Machine Guns and Sawed-Off Shotguns Legal in Summerville?

 Only under limited circumstances may a resident of Summerville keep or transport a machine gun or sawed-off shotgun.
 Per S.C.
 Code Ann. §16-23-230, it is unlawful to keep a military-style weapon or automatic machine guns unless the carrier is a member of the military on active duty.

 A violation of this law might result in severe consequences.
 Under S.C.
 Code Ann. §16-23-260, unauthorized possession of a machine gun or sawed-off shotgun may be charged as a felony, and a conviction may result in a fine of $10,000 and ten years of imprisonment.
 A seasoned gun attorney in Summerville may be able to advocate vigorously for individuals who are facing such penalties.